 I told Thelma that I didn’t know why she sent a copy of her email to Wrightslaw.
-It was painfully obvious that she was not familiar with the advocacy model that we teach in our training programs and in the Webex Special Ed Law & Advocacy Training program on CD-ROM.
+It was painfully obvious that she was not familiar with the advocacy model that we teach in our training programs and in the Special Ed Law & Advocacy Training program download.
 I felt I had to give Thelma advice, even though she probably wouldn’t appreciate it.

 Your tone with the teacher was nasty and increased the odds that there will be more problems between you, the parent, and the staff at your child’s school.
 When this happens, you will have no one to blame but yourself.

 Right or wrong, you need to assume that this teacher was sending a helpful reminder that the slip needed to be turned in.
 You slapped her in the face.

 What could happen if you wrote something different, like this?
 “Many thanks for sending the email reminder about the permission slip.
 There are times when we need as many reminders as we can get, so we appreciate your extra effort.
 The slip is in Charlie’s bag and I hope he remembers to turn it in to you.
 Thanks again for your help.”

 My advice is that if you change your style, this may lead to improved relationships.
 Take it or leave it.
 Good luck.

 I didn’t expect to hear from Thelma again — unless she wrote to unload on me.

 Believe it or not, Thelma sent an email to thank me for the advice.

 I guess my email was a cry for help.
 That email became a “Reality check” after I read your answer.

 I sometimes feel like I am trapped up against the wall with my son’s school.
 Thank you very much for your comments.
 I will immediately change my tone and definitely look into your Training.